segment-boneyard/khaos/Readme.md

 }
 ```

-  Khaos reads that and knows it will need to prompt you for a `name`, `owner` and `description` when creating a new project from your template, like so...
+  Khaos sees that and knows to prompt you for a `name`, `owner` and `description` when generating the template, like so...

                 name: ware
                owner: segmentio
          description: Easily create your own middleware layer.

-  And you can use handlebars-style `if/else` blocks too, so say you wanted to add an optional entry for private modules...
+  You can use handlebars conditional blocks too, so if you wanted to add an optional private flag...

 ```js
 {